-We are actively seeking to improve gender balance in our organisation.
-We are a key supporting partner of the Women Into Manufacturing and Engineering (WIME) initiative.
+We are actively seeking to improve gender balance in our organisation and we are a key supporting partner of the Women Into Manufacturing and Engineering (WIME) initiative.

-We are a major partner in supporting local schools and University Technical colleges with career events, influencing the curriculum, student placements and work experience programmes and encourage internal STEM ambassadors to assist in these activities.
-Through this, we have employed female engineering apprentices and the rewards of this will be reflected in future reports.
+We are also a major partner in supporting local schools and University Technical colleges with career events, influencing the curriculum, student placements and work experience programmes and encourage internal STEM ambassadors to assist in these activities.
+Through this, we have employed female engineering apprentices and the rewards of this are being reflected in this recent report demonstrating our development of career pathways to facilitate progression in this and other career fields.